 There are a lot of things teacher college or your education degree didn’t prepare you for.
 Your professors did their best to tell you it would be difficult, but you weren’t in a place where you were ready to take that in.
 You were still in your “I’m going to be a teacher!
 I can’t wait to decorate my classroom!” phase.
 Let’s face it.
 You probably made lesson plans before you even had a job.

 Because that’s the best part!
 The teaching and figuring out what to teach!
-You want to design your classroom space and dream about meeting your students that will idolize you because you’re full of the latest and greatest teaching strategies and information.
+You want to design your classroom space and dream about meeting your students who will idolize you because you’re full of the latest and greatest teaching strategies and information.

 Sometimes the magic fades.
 Don’t worry!
 We’ll help you find it again.